WalletWasabi/WasabiDoc/docs/using-wasabi/LurkingWifeMode.md

 ---

 ## How to activate Lurking Wife Mode
-You can activate LWM from Settings or by clicking on your wallet balance in the top right corner.
+You can activate LWM from Settings or by clicking the 👁 (eye) icon on the Wallet Explorer header in the top right corner.

 ## More information on LWM
 - In LWM the wallet is still usable, which means input field information isn't hidden.